-The assistant professor is mastering the art of creating computer simulations of turbulent flows in wind farms.
+The associate professor is mastering the art of creating computer simulations of turbulent flows in wind farms.
 “I want to know which factors have a significant influence on the output of wind farms.
 It is a well-known fact that wind turbines placed in the front rows produce the most energy.
 Wind turbines placed behind the front row produce far less.
 The reason is that turbines in the front row extract energy from the wind leaving less energy available for the turbines downstream.
 The question is how the wind behind each turbine recovers as this determines the performance of downstream turbines.
 We also investigate the fundamental properties of atmospheric flows and how this affects wind farm performance.
 We need supercomputers to be able to study these dynamics.
 We know this is possible, computers are getting more powerful all the time.
 However, the question remains how to do this in the best and most reliable way.”

 But Stevens’ research group also has other topics, such as Rayleigh-Bénard convection, to explore.
-The assistant professor explains, “It is tempting, but also risky to focus on one solution.
+The associate professor explains, “It is tempting, but also risky to focus on one solution.
 Our research group is also involved in several other research projects.
 Turbulent flows play a crucial role in a wide range of industrial applications, and therefore our research on turbulent flows is relevant for the optimization of such flows.
 This is an important motivation for the research we do.”